Degree: Bachelor of Arts

 There is no better place to pursue astronomy than Union College.
 Here, your physics and astronomy classes will be small and personal, with labs taught by full-time faculty rather than by graduate students, and instruction that is truly characterized by individual attention.

 Our state-of-the-art equipment is comparable to what might be found at larger institutions.
 We have a 20-inch optical telescope equipped with CCD cameras and a spectrograph and a 7.5-foot radio telescope—both used by students.
-Four of our faculty members pursue astrophysics research, with specialities in galaxy evolution, active galactic nuclei, star formation, and stellar nucleosynthesis.
+Four of our faculty members pursue astrophysics research, with specialties in galaxy evolution, active galactic nuclei, star formation and stellar nucleosynthesis.

 Other learning opportunities

 Astronomy students enjoy the opportunity to work with professors on cutting-edge research funded by the Department of Energy and National Science Foundation research grants.